Our Blog

 How Long Does A Hearing Test Take?

 A comprehensive hearing test can vary in duration based on several factors.
-Generally, it should take a half hour up to three hours depending on the specific tests and hearing concerns.
+Generally, it should take a half hour up to one hour depending on the specific tests and hearing concerns.

 A basic hearing test might involve just pure-tone audiometry, which measures your ability to hear sounds of different pitches at varying volumes.
 A more in-depth evaluation might include additional tests which we will discuss later in this article as we cover what happens during a hearing test.